Move-to-front transform

 The move-to-front (MTF) transform is an encoding of data (typically a stream of bytes) designed to improve the performance of entropy encoding techniques of compression.
 When efficiently implemented, it is fast enough that its benefits usually justify including it as an extra step in data compression algorithm.

-This algorithm was first published by B. Ryabko under the name of "book stack" in 1980.
+This algorithm was first published by Boris Ryabko under the name of "book stack" in 1980.
 Subsequently, it was rediscovered by J.K.
 Bentley et al. in 1986, as attested in the explanatory note.

 The transform

 The main idea is that each symbol in the data is replaced by its index in the stack of “recently used symbols”.
 For example, long sequences of identical symbols are replaced by as many zeroes, whereas when a symbol that has not been used in a long time appears, it is replaced with a large number.
 Thus at the end the data is transformed into a sequence of integers; if the data exhibits a lot of local correlations, then these integers tend to be small.

 Let us give a precise description.
 Assume for simplicity that the symbols in the data are bytes.

 Each byte value is encoded by its index in a list of bytes, which changes over the course of the algorithm.
 The list is initially in order by byte value (0, 1, 2, 3, ..., 255).
 Therefore, the first byte is always encoded by its own value.
 However, after encoding a byte, that value is moved to the front of the list before continuing to the next byte.

 An example will shed some light on how the transform works.
 Imagine instead of bytes, we are encoding values in a–z.
 We wish to transform the following sequence: